 In the automotive context, an HMI is what bridges the gap between driver and vehicle.
 This solution enables drivers or even passengers to communicate and engage with their vehicles in a more personalized way.
 Voice assistants, Head-Up Displays (HUDs), and sensors are just a few of the hardware and software that enables an HMI to work its magic.
 Not only does HMI software help keep drivers safe, but it also changes the way we interact with the outside world.

 Safety was initially the primary use case for vehicle voice control, such as avoiding hazards and monitoring drowsiness.
-But thanks to newer automotive HMIs, next-gen voice control goes beyond safety and aims to enable drivers to learn more about their surroundings.
+But thanks to newer automotive HMIs, next-gen car assistants will go beyond safety and aims to enable drivers to learn more about their surroundings.
 Mercedes MBUX, leveraging Cerence’s software, allows drivers to simply look at a nearby Point of Interest (POI) and ask questions like “tell me more about that castle” or “what is that café on my left?”
-The technology powering this feature uses environmental reconstruction, car sensor data like cameras and speakers, and existing hardware to identify the POI.
+The technology powering this new feature uses environmental reconstruction, car sensor data like cameras and speakers, and existing hardware to identify the POI.
 There is also work being done to make it possible for drivers to make a payment from the POI, book reservations, buy tickets, and perform other transactions.

-Displays are a key component of the automotive HMI and are evolving rapidly.
-Not only has the size of displays increased, but the graphics power has too, allowing for new features that have never been possible.
+In-vehicle displays are a key component of the new generation of automotive HMIs and are evolving rapidly.
+Not only has the size of in-vehicle displays increased, but the graphics power has too.
+This allows for the deployment of new features that have never been possible.
 For example, the Genesis GV80 uses input from an internal camera to issue a warning when a driver gazes at the cluster display for too long.
 HUDs, popular among French manufacturers, show all of a vehicle’s information on the windshield to prevent drivers from looking down at the cluster display.
 Both the advanced cluster display solution from Genesis and HUDs are still relatively rare technologies due to expensive implementation costs.

 In addition to supporting Advanced Driver Assistance Systems (ADAS), AR HUDs can also display information about music playing or calendar reminders.
 The two primary challenges of AR HUDs are finding a solution that doesn’t seem obtrusive or overwhelms the driver with too much information, and the high costs.
-It won’t be until 2025 that AR HUDs become available in mid-range cars.
+It won’t be until 2025 that this next-generation feature becomes available in mid-range cars.

-Transparent surfaces are another component of the future automotive HMI.
+Transparent surfaces are another new component that will be integral to future automotive HMIs.
 Continental’s technology turns the A-pillars into Organic Light-Emitting Diode (OLED) displays and shows a live image feed of the exterior, in combination with tracking the diver’s head movements.
 What this does is create a dynamic extension of the surrounding environment that can help drivers make safer maneuvers.
 Range Rover launched the ClearSight Ground View technology alongside its 2018 Evoque.
-This solution makes the hood transparent, allowing the driver to see the terrain below the vehicle when off-road.
+This new generation solution makes the hood transparent, allowing the driver to see the terrain below the vehicle when off-road.

 The automotive industry, like so many other industries, is trading the product-first approach for a user-first approach.
-Moreover, growing consumer expectations and government safety regulations are also key catalysts to the advancements in automotive HMIs, which are the foundation of vehicular UX.
+Moreover, growing consumer expectations and government safety regulations are also key catalysts to the new generation of automotive HMIs, which are the foundation of vehicular UX.

-Going forward, silicon players must focus on providing flexible and affordable solutions to gain a greater share in an ever-evolving automotive industry.
-And software providers must be aware that carmakers are constantly increasing the gap between hardware and software, and seeking more third-party data and software, as opposed to a complete package.
-It’s also advisable for new software players to consider white labeling their technology if they want to penetrate more market share.
-Finally, for carmakers, it’s imperative to design HMIs that can pull data from multiple points, such as voice, sensors, and cameras, to realize a truly next-gen driver experience.
+Going forward, silicon players must focus on providing flexible and affordable vehicle HMI solutions to gain a greater share in an ever-evolving automotive industry.
+And vehicle software providers must be aware that carmakers are constantly increasing the gap between hardware and software, and seeking more third-party data and software.
+This is in contrast to seeking a complete package.
+It’s also advisable for new software players in the automotive space to consider white labeling their technology if they want to penetrate greater market share.
+Finally, for carmakers, it’s imperative to design automotive HMIs that can pull data from multiple points, such as voice, sensors, and cameras, to realize a truly next-gen driver experience.